dawn/dawn/README.md

 ```

 ### dnsmasq
-The box IP needs to resolve to dawn.dev (configurable in config/application.yml).
+The box IP needs to resolve to dawn.dev and dawnapp.dev (configurable in config/application.yml).
 You can add an alias to
 /etc/resolv.conf, or use your own method of doing so.
 We suggest using dnsmasq, with the following line
 in it's configuration: